RoseMaster3000/PaypalBridge/Readme.md

 ## Authorizations
 For paypal to send out Payouts, your business account needs to be approved [here](https://www.paypal.com/payoutsweb/landing) (Payouts API [cost](https://www.paypal.com/us/business/paypal-business-fees#statement-10) 2% internationally and $0.25 domestically.)
 Also, to verify ad consumption, your Unity account will need approved for S2S callbacks [here](https://docs.unity.com/ads/en-us/manual/ImplementingS2SRedeemCallbacks#Implementation).

+## Cashout Idea
+When a user watchs an ad, Unity has a webhook (S2S) which will verifies us the ad as has been consumed.
+When this happens we could also use Unity Advertising Statistics API to record the eCPM at the time.
+This allows us to effefectly record how much revenue that single ad generated.
+Then, when a user goes to cashout, we can calculate the totla revenue they have generated, and give them a cut of that (~70%).
+We can then calculate how many gems they could've collected (~5-10x ads they have watched) and they have a proportionate claim to their ad rev based on how many gems they submit.

 ## Links
 * [Server Code Repo](https://github.com/RoseMaster3000/PaypalBridge)
 * [Unity Game Repo](https://github.com/dima02021988/ZigZag-racing-3D)